TQS-Project-Restaurant/Restaurant-System/README.md

 ## Using the system

 The website can be found at http://deti-tqs-01.ua.pt.
 For credentials check below.
-To use the waiter part of the system ou need to download the apk [here](https://github.com/TQS-Project-Restaurant/G-M-APP/actions/runs/9356504457).
+To use the waiter part of the system an apk is required, it can be found [here](https://github.com/TQS-Project-Restaurant/G-M-APP/actions/runs/9356504457).

 ## Abstract